 At times, you might notice little black specks in urine.
 This can be caused due to a number of reasons.
-In case you notice these dark particles in your urine, you should consult a doctor and convey the symptoms.
+In case you notice these dark pepper falkes in urine, then you should consult a doctor and convey the symptoms.
 It may occur in males as well as females.
 In most of the cases, these are remains of cells in the urinary tract that fall off and get carried along with the urine.

 Certain sediments also get eliminated from the body through urine.
 These sediments contain proteins, leukocytes, white blood cells and bacteria.
 However, other factors, too, lead to tiny or large black specks in urine.
-Therefore, you should seek medical advice in case you notice these pepper like specks in your urine.
-Here are certain factors that can lead to this condition.
+Therefore, you should seek medical advice in case you notice these black pepper flakes in urine.
+Here are certain factors that can lead to black particles in urine.

 Causes of Black Specks in Urine